AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 #### 🧠 Case 2: Real-Time Stock Prices

-A stock trading application receives continuous updates of stock prices, driven by live bid and ask quotes.
+A stock trading application receives continuous price updates (bid/ask) for many tickers.
-Each stock’s price can change multiple times per second.
-The application needs to show the most current price to users, but doesn’t need to persist every micro-update in the authoritative data source.
+Each price can change multiple times per second.
+The application must display the most current price to users, but doesn’t need to persist every micro-update in its own database.
+The authoritative data source in this case is the external market feed.
+The database of the application is used for storing snapshots of the prices.

 <details>
 <summary>Click to reveal the answer</summary>